Matilda Anne Mackarness

-Matilda Anne Mackarness (née Planché; 23 November 1825 – 6 May 1881) was an English novelist of the 19th century, primarily writing children's literature.
+Matilda Anne Mackarness (née Planché; 1826 – 6 May 1881) was an English novelist of the 19th century, primarily writing children's literature.

-Biography
+Life and career

-Matilda Anne Mackarness, born 23 November 1825, was the younger daughter of James Robinson Planché and of Elizabeth St. George.
-From an early age Miss Planché wrote novels and moral tales for children.
-As a novelist she took Dickens for her model and in 1845 she published Old Joliffe which was thought to be a satire of Dickens' 1844 Christmas story The Chimes.
-The following year she published A Sequel to Old Joliffe.
-In 1849 she published A Trap to Catch a Sunbeam, a brightly written little tale with a moral, and it is on this production that her reputation chiefly rests.
-It was composed some three years before the date of publication, had gone through forty-two editions, by 1882, and has been translated into many foreign languages, including Hindustani.
+Matilda Anne Mackarness was born Matilda Anne Planché in 1826 as the younger daughter of James Robinson Planché and Elizabeth St. George.
+From an early age, Matilda wrote and had musical talent.
+As a novelist, she took Dickens for her model and in 1845, she published her first work, Old Joliffe, a satire of Dickens' 1844 Christmas story The Chimes.
+The following year, Matilda published A Sequel to Old Joliffe.
+In 1849, she published the bestseller A Trap to Catch a Sunbeam.
+The work was so popular that in future works, she is sometimes credited only as "the Author of 'A Trap to Catch a Sunbeam."
+It was composed some three years before the date of publication, had gone through forty-two editions by 1882, and has been translated into many foreign languages, including Hindustani.

-On 21 December 1852 Miss Planché married, at Holy Trinity Church, Brompton, the Rev. Henry S. Mackarness, brother of John Fielder Mackarness, bishop of Oxford, and of George R. Mackarness, bishop of Argyll and the Isles, and she thereupon settled at Dymchurch near Hythe, the first parish of which her husband had charge.
-They afterwards went to Ash-next-Sandwich, Kent, where Mackarness was vicar, until his death on 26 December 1868.
-He had left very slender provision for his widow and her seven children even though four others had died in infancy.
-Mrs. Mackarness lived then with her father first at Chelsea, and afterwards at Clapham.
-In spite of ill-health she continued writing till her death on 6 May 1881 at Margate.
-She was buried beside her husband in Ash churchyard.
-She possessed considerable musical talent.
+On December 21, 1852, Matilda married the Rev. Henry S. Mackarness at Holy Trinity Church, Brompton.
+Henry was the brother of John Fielder Mackarness, bishop of Oxford, and of George R. Mackarness, bishop of Argyll and the Isles.
+After the wedding, the couple settled at Dymchurch near Hythe, where Henry ran a parish.
+Soon after, Matilda and Henry moved to Ash-next-Sandwich, Kent, where Mackarness was vicar.
+Matilda and Henry had 11 children together, 4 of whom died in infancy.
+Henry died on December 26, 1868.
+Widowed, Matilda was left in poverty with seven children and afterwards lived with her father at Chelsea and then Clapham.
+She became ill, continued writing, and died on May 6, 1881 at Margate.
+Matilda was buried next to her husband.

-Mackarness's granddaughter Ursula St. George was a child actress in the United States in 1911 and 1912, and an art collector later in life.
+Mackarness's granddaughter Ursula St. George was a child actress in the United States from 1911-1912 and an art collector later in life.
 Ursula St. George's grandson, Eric Brodnax, was a member of the U. S. Virgin Islands equestrian team at the 1988 Summer Olympics in Seoul.

+Reception

+The Athenaeum wrote, "There are few writers since Miss Edgeworth's time who have been as successful as Mrs. Mackarness in pointing out the value of domestic virtues."